gabrielkoo/insta-post-link-extractor/README.md

 One of the most common ways is to add a link in the bio, and then add a caption like **"Link in bio"**.
 However, this is not ideal as it requires the user to click on the profile, and then click on the link in the bio.
 Users could have been enjoying other contents in the feed, but now they are distracted by the **"Link in bio"** caption as they are forced to click on the profile to find the link.
 Also, this must be done by the content creator.

+For most of the users, you may need to step by step:
+1. Copy the post link.
+2. Paste the link in a browser.
+3. Drag and highlight the link (with very much effort so that you didn't miss any character).
+4. Copy the link.
+5. Paste the link in the browser (finally!)

 Another way if you are using **iOS 15 or later**, is to take a screenshot of the current screen in Instagram App and use the **"Live Text"** feature to copy the link from the image.
 However, this is not reliable due to these two reasons:

 With this repo, I present a **workaround** with iOS Shortcuts and a lightweight AWS Serverless Application backend to extract links from an Instagram post - much faster and much more handy.